corda/corda-runtime-os/testing/driver/README.md

 ## Overview
-The Driver creates an embedded OSGi framework that contains Corda's Flow Messaging layer, but without Corda's Lifecycle or REST layers, or Kafka.
+The Driver creates an embedded OSGi framework that contains Corda's Flow Messaging layer, but without Corda's Lifecycle layer, REST layer, or Kafka.
 It also replaces Corda's sandbox components with its own so that it can load CPBs as resources from the classpath.

 CorDapp developers are only expected to interact with the Driver via JUnit and the `DriverDSL`: